fabric8io/fabric8/docs/getStarted.md

 When there is not a native docker, such as on a Mac or Windows when using boot2docker, there will be different IP addresses for your host machine and the boot2docker VM.
 So we are going to setup 2 aliases for the host (openshifthost) and docker (dockerhost):

-First lets define an environment variable to point to your local IP.
+First lets define an environment variable to point to your local IP address.
+You may already know this.

-If you are on ethernet do:
+If not depending on your network settings and whether you are on ethernet or wifi either this:

     export OPENSHIFT_HOST=`ipconfig getifaddr en0`

-Or if you're on wifi:
+    echo $OPENSHIFT_HOST

+should print out your IP address or if not then try this:

     export OPENSHIFT_HOST=`ipconfig getifaddr en1`
+    echo $OPENSHIFT_HOST

+If you still don't have an IP address in the **OPENSHIFT_HOST** environment variable, try figure oit out and just specify it explicity :).
+(E.g. look in your operating system settings etc).

 Now lets setup the **openshifthost** alias: